dhtk-unil/dhtk.github.pages/docs/user_guide.md

 automatically, most of which have a default value.
 The settings to pay more attention to are the following:

--   *[user]*: By default, DHTK tries to access the system's information to identify the user.
-It is possible to change this default user name, which may be particularly relevant when working on shared machines.
 - *[wd]*: DHTK uses the user' home directory to set up its working directory.
 This can be modified if another directory would be more suitable.
--   *[endpoint]*: DHTK uses a local Fuseki server as its default SPARQL endpoint for querying pre-processed datasets.
-To use a remote (on-line) endpoint, it can be done by adding the URL (link) to the remote endpoint.
 - *[dataset]*: DHTK is a modular package to which extensions can be easily added.
 This setting determines which of the available extension modules DHTK should load.
+- *[endpoint]*: To use a remote (on-line) endpoint, it can be done by adding the URL (link) to the remote endpoint.
+To use a local  server endpoint for querying pre-processed datasets use *[storage]* configuration.
+- *[storage]*:  To use a remote (on-line) endpoint, it can be done by adding the URL (link) to the remote endpoint.
+To use a remote  server endpoint for querying pre-processed datasets use *[endpoint]* configuration.

 ---
  **note**